Zahrah S. Khan

-Zahrah S. Khan is a British actress and playback singer based in India.
-She has contributed to Bollywood as both an actress and singer.
-Khan made her acting debut in the 2013 film Aurangzeb and began her playback singing career with the song "Barbadiyan" for the same movie.
-She gained further recognition for singing tracks like "Kya Karte The Saajna" in Shubh Mangal Zyada Saavdhan (2020) and "Har Funn Maula" in Koi Jaane Na (2021).
+Zahrah S. Khan (born Zara Agha Khan; 1 January 1992), also known as Sasha Agha, is a British actress and playback singer based in India.
+She has contributed to Bollywood as an actress and singer.
+Khan's first acting role was in the 2013 film Aurangzeb, and she began her playback singing career with the song "Barbadiyan" for the same movie.
+She sang tracks including "Kya Karte The Saajna" in Shubh Mangal Zyada Saavdhan (2020) and "Har Funn Maula" in Koi Jaane Na (2021).

 Family background

-Khan was born into the Agha and Khan families, known for their contributions to Indian cinema and sports.
-Her maternal lineage has been involved in the Indian film industry since the 1940s, beginning with her great-grandfather Jugal Kishore Mehra, who started producing films.
+Khan was born to the Agha and Khan families, who have careers in film and sports.
+Zahrah's mother, Salma Agha, acted in Nikaah, a successful film that earned her a Filmfare Award for Best Singer.

-Anwari Begum, the wife of Jugal Kishore Mehra, starred in the 1930s film Heer Ranjha, an adaptation of an Indian folktale akin to Romeo and Juliet.
-Following this legacy, Khan's grandmother, Nasreen Mehra, debuted in the film Shahjehan under director Abdul Rashid Kardar, acting alongside K. L. Saigal.

-Khan's mother, Salma Agha, made her debut as an actress and singer with B. R. Chopra in Nikaah which went on to become a box office hit and ran in a theatre for five years continuously, earning her a Filmfare Award for Best Singer.

-Khan's paternal side hails from a sports background and her great-grandfather Nasrullah Khan was a squash coach to the Maharaja of Raigadh and then at Aligarh Muslim University.
-Post that he became the Viceroy Lord Wavell's squash coach.
-He even trained Jonah Barrington and had also created the first squash ball in India before the partition.

 Khan's father Rahmat Khan himself was a squash coach who trained British open champions in squash as well as the Indian national champions.
-Zahrah's uncle Jahangir Khan was a 10-time British Open winner and was personally trained by her father Rahmat Khan.
 Through her father she is also the half-sister of singer Natasha Khan.

+She married Indian singer and musician Sachin Gupta in 2014 but they separated after an year.